-Asphalt roofing shingles cover most homes in Maryland, but that doesn’t mean homeowners always know why they’re so common.
+Currently, the asphalt shingle roof is used the most on homes in Maryland, but that doesn’t mean homeowners always know why they’re so common.
 With so many names floating around, like architectural asphalt, three-tab, composition, and dimensional, it can feel like you’re trying to learn a new language before you even choose a roof.
 And when every brand claims to be “the best,” figuring out what actually matters gets tricky fast.

 shingle roof

-This information guide breaks everything down in a way that feels clear and easy to follow.
-No jargon.
-No guessing.
-Just helpful explanations about what asphalt shingles are, how they hold up in Maryland’s weather, and why they’ve stayed the most popular choice for so many years.
+This information guide breaks everything down using what we’ve learned from installing thousands of asphalt shingle roofs across Maryland.
+You’ll get clear explanations of what asphalt shingles are, how they hold up in Maryland’s weather, why asphalt shingle roofs stay so popular, and what to know about warranties before you choose a shingle.
 Once the basics make sense, comparing shingle options becomes much simpler and far less boring.

 Quick Facts About Asphalt Roofing Shingles

-• Most common roofing material in the US
+• Shingles are the most common roof material in the US.

 • Lifespan often ranges from 20 to 30+ years